Australia, citing concerns over China, cracks down on foreign political influence

 The tape, which showed him standing next to property developer Huang Xiangmo, a major Chinese political donor, was leaked to the media.

 “I take those reports, as do my colleagues, very seriously,” Turnbull said.
-However, the new laws “are not about any one country”, he said.
+The new laws “are not about any one country”, he said.

 “Foreign interference is a global issue ... for example, we’re all familiar with very credible reports that Russia sought to actively undermine the United States’ election ... the threat is real,” Turnbull said.